Yoast/my-yoast-php-client/docs/Api/SiteApi.md

 # **getSiteStatus**
 > int getSiteStatus($url)

-Get a url's HTTP status
+Get a urls HTTP status

 Gets a http status code by a given URL